Fruit & Nut Quinoa Breakfast Bowl

 - Easy to make ahead.

-- Quinoa Porridge is ideal for serving at brunch if you’re catering for a crowd.
+- This Breakfast Quinoa is ideal for serving at brunch if you are catering for a crowd.

 - Vegan and gluten-free.